vikasini4/data-collection-pipeline/README.md

 The project was based using VS Code as a code editor, plus Git and GitHub for version control.
 The environment setup was done by creating a new environment, web-env, in conda.
 The scraper uses OOP principles and is developed in Python.

+I used the built-in unittest module to test every webscraperclass method, making sure that they were all executing without errors and producing the desired results.

 I had to create a Dockerfile and build a scraper image locally.
 Once the image is built, the image worked perfectly after running it, and then was pushed to the DockerHub.

 Two github secrets, DOCKER HUB USERNAME and DOCKER HUB ACCESS TOKEN, had to be created in order to complete this section.
 Each of them have a personal access token generated on DockerHub as well as my DockerHub user ID.